Knowledge exchange framework (KEF)

 In November 2017, the Government asked the former HEFCE to lead on developing the knowledge exchange framework, to support the Government’s Industrial Strategy ‘Building a Britain fit for the future’.

-Consultation responses are invited from any higher education institution, association, organisation or individual with an interest in knowledge exchange.
-We invite responses through completion of the online consultation survey by midday on Thursday 14 March 2019.
+Consultation responses on the proposals for the knowledge exchange framework were invited from any higher education institution, association, organisation or individual with an interest in knowledge exchange through an online consultation survey.
+The consultation closed on Thursday 14 March 2019.

-Before completing the consultation survey, please read the consultation document, its annexes and associated linked documents.
+The proposals that were the subject of the consultation are set out in detail in the consultation document, its annexes and associated linked documents.
 These documents together represent the most up-to-date information and final proposals for the design and implementation of the KEF.

 An export of the online consultation questions is provided for reference only as a downloadable document.
-However, responses may only be submitted via the online survey.
+However, the consultation has now closed and no further responses will be accepted.

 A link to a video walkthrough of the KEF visualisation is available below.